-For patients with spondylolisthesis, scoliosis, or degenerative disc disease, spinal fusion is often necessary to correct deformity or stop excessive movement of the vertebrae.
-Degenerative conditions can cause spinal instability, leading to premature wear and tear of the intervertebral joints and nerve compression.
-An abnormal curve in the spinal column can cause similar problems.
+For patients with spondylolisthesis, scoliosis, or degenerative disc disease, spinal fusion is sometimes needed to correct a deformity or halt any excessive movement of the vertebrae.
+Degenerative conditions can generate spinal instability that leads to premature wear and tear of the intervertebral joints and nerve compression.
+In addition, having an abnormal curve in the spinal column can cause similar complications.

-With New York spinal fusion, the surgeon ‘locks” two or more vertebrae together in an attempt to increase spinal stability and relieve pain.
-Fusion does not happen immediately – it is a process that involves the insertion of stabilizing implants and bone grafts to “set” the bone; bony union occurs over a matter of months as the bones mend and grow together.
+When you receive a spinal fusion in New York, the surgeon ‘locks” two or more vertebrae together in an effort to relieve pain and increase spinal stability.
+A fusion of the vertebrates does not happen immediately – it is a gradual process that involves the insertion of stabilizing bone grafts and implants to “set” the bone; bone union can take place in a matter of months as the bones mend and grow together.

-There are several ways to achieve spinal fusion for our NYC patients, including minimally invasive procedures.
-Posterior spinal fusion in NYC is done after a damaged disc has been removed.
-Not every fusion requires placement of hardware (i.e., plates, screws), but all require bone graft.
-Bone or bone substitutes used in the graft stimulate healing/bone growth, in addition to providing structure/maintaining space between vertebrae.
+There are various ways our NYC patients can achieve spinal fusion and other minimally invasive procedures.
+Posterior spinal fusion in NYC is performed after a damaged disc has been removed.
+Not every fusion depends upon the placement of hardware (i.e. screws and plates), but all require a bone graft.
+Bone or bone substitutes are used in the graft to stimulate healing and activate bone growth, in addition to providing structure/maintaining space between vertebrae.

-Treatment of a broken bone in the spine is similar to treatment of a broken bone elsewhere in the body.
-Spinal fusion immobilizes the vertebrae (much like a cast) so that proper healing can occur.
-Posterior spinal fusion typically requires a brief hospital stay, with patients walking the day after surgery.
+Treatment of a broken bone in the spine is similar to treatment of a broken bone in other parts of the body.
+Spinal fusion immobilizes the vertebrae (as in the case of a cast) so that proper healing can begin to occur Posterior spinal fusion usually requires a short stay at the hospital, with patients walking the day after surgery.

-Recovery time is dependent on a variety of factors, but ultimately results in regained function and a return to an active quality of life.
-The total healing process, including the initial recovery period and physical therapy regimen, can take three to six months.
-In general, it progresses as follows for most of our NYC patients:
+Your recovery time can vary depending on a number of factors but ultimately results in regained function and a return to an active quality of life.
+The total healing process can take three to six months, however this includes the initial recovery period and physical therapy regimen.
+For most of our NYC patients it progresses as follows:

-A posterior spinal fusion typically requires a hospital stay of approximately two to five days.
-During that time, the focus is on wound care, pain management, and learning how to get in and out of bed safely, without bending or twisting the spine.
+A posterior spinal fusion may require a hospital stay of approximately two to five days.
+During that time, the focus is on pain management, wound care, and learning how to get in and out of bed comfortably and safely, without twisting or bending the spine.

-After being discharged from the NYC hospital, you will need to rest at home for a few weeks.
-During this time, you will slowly increase your movements and range of motion under Dr. Stieber’s guidance.
+You will need to rest at home for a few weeks after being discharged from the hospital.
+During this time, you will gradually increase your range of motion and movements under Dr. Stieber’s guidance.

-Physical therapy will begin six weeks after surgery and can last for several months.
-Dr. Stieber will closely follow your progress and provide you with a personalized timeline for your return to normal physical activity.
+You will need to begin physical therapy six weeks after surgery and this can last for several months.
+Dr. Stieber will closely follow your improvements and provide you with a tailor-made timeline for your return to normal physical activity.